Joint Learning of Reward Machines and Policies in Environments with Partially Known Semantics: Experimental Results

-We test the proposed algorithm in floor plan environments based on the indoor layouts collected in the HouseExpo dataset \cite{li2019houseexpo}.
+We first test the algorithm in floor plan environments based on the indoor layouts collected in the HouseExpo dataset \cite{li2019houseexpo}.
 HouseExpo consists of indoor layouts, built from 35,126 houses with a total of 252,550 rooms.
 There are 25 room categories, such as bedroom, garage, office, boiler room, etc. The dataset provides bounding boxes for the rooms with their corresponding categories, along with 2D images of layouts.
-We pre-process these layouts to generate grid-world-like floor plans, where every grid is labeled with the type of the room it is in (see Fig. \ref{fig:layout}).
+We pre-process these layouts to generate grid-world-like floor plans, where every grid is labelled with the type of the room it is in (see Fig. \ref{fig:layout}).
 We use these labels as atomic propositions to define tasks encoded as reward machines.
 In particular, we use the set of atomic propositions $\mathcal{AP} = \{\tt{kitchen}, \tt{bathroom}, \tt{bedroom}, \tt{office}, \tt{indoor}\}$.

 In the experiments, an episode terminates when the agents receives a non-zero reward or the maximum number of steps allowed in one episode is exceeded.
 This maximum number of steps per episode is 1000, whereas the maximum number of total training steps is 500,000.
-Furthermore, we set the Jensen-Shannon divergence threshold $\gamma_d$ of Section \ref{sec:divergence test} to $10^{-5}$, and Algorithm \ref{algo:QRM_mod} selects a random action with probability $\epsilon=0.3$.
-Our implementation utilizes the RC2 SAT solver \cite{morgado2014maxsat} from the PySAT library \cite{imms-sat18}.
-All experiments were conducted on a Lenovo laptop with 2.70-GHz Intel i7 CPU and 8-GB RAM.
+Furthermore, we set the Jensen-Shannon divergence threshold $\gamma_d$ of Section \ref{sec:divergence test} to $10^{-5}$, and Algorithm \ref{algo:QRM_mod} selects a random action with probability $\varepsilon_a=0.3$.